davesnx/reason-console-formatter/README.md

 Detects at runtime what kind of data structures are you logging into the console and maps them to ReasonML types.

 Currently supported:
-For now we only support Lists and nested Lists, since Records are not possible to detect them at runtime.
+For now we only support Lists, since Records are not possible to detect them at runtime.
 Waiting for BuckleScript to treat Records as JS Objects (https://github.com/BuckleScript/bucklescript/issues/2922, not happening soon).

 If you miss some type that you thing would be helpful, [let me know, by opening a new Issue!](https://github.com/davesnx/reason-formatter/issues/new)